awesomemotive/WP-Mail-SMTP/readme.txt

 * Choose to use SMTP authentication or not (defaults to not).
 * Specify an SMTP username and password.

+The plugin includes integrated support for <a href="http://www.pepipost.com/">Pepipost</a>.

 == Installation ==

 1. Download